 d) if no other allowed PLMN and RAT combinations are available, then the UE may re-enable the N1 mode capability for 3GPP access and indicate to lower layers to remain camped in NG-RAN of the registered PLMN, and may periodically scan for another PLMN and RAT combination which can provide EPS services or non-EPS services (if the UE supports EPS services or non-EPS services).
 How this periodic scanning is done, is UE implementation dependent.

+When the UE is disabling the N1 mode capability for 3GPP access for a SNPN, it should proceed as follows:

+a) enter the state 5GMM-DEREGISTERED.PLMN-SEARCH and perform SNPN selection as specified in 3GPP TS 23.122 [5].
+If disabling of the N1 mode capability for 3GPP access was not due to a UE-initiated de-registration procedure for 5GS services over 3GPP access not due to switch-off, the UE may re-enable the N1 capability for this SNPN selection; or

+b) if no other SNPN is available, then the UE may re-enable the N1 mode capability for 3GPP access and indicate to lower layers to remain camped in NG-RAN of the registered SNPN.

 When the UE is disabling the N1 mode capability upon receiving reject cause #31 "Redirection to EPC required" as specified in subclauses 5.5.1.2.5 and 5.5.1.3.5, it should proceed as follows:

 a) If the UE is in NB-N1 mode: